Louvre-Lens Brings Great Art to the North of France

 “When you show these works from different cultures together, you can pick out themes that museums don’t usually have the chance to look at in their permanent collections.

 These include, for example, the use of color in artworks in relief, and the question of the portrait.
 By putting together, say, the portrait of Louis-Francois Bertin by Ingres and the Portrait of Fath Ali

 Shah, a Persian ruler of the Qajar dynasty, you can go beyond stylistic differences to common codes in the representation of power.

-“We are working with the Louvre (Paris) to show that the museum is about more than just a handful of world famous artworks.
-LeCoal hills like this dot the region where the museum is located, eerie reminders of the coal that dominated the economy.
-Leonardo da Vinci’s masterpiece was not the Mona Lisa, but the Saint Anne.”
+“We are working with the Louvre (Paris) to show that the museum is about more than just a handful of world-famous artworks.

 When to Go